top of page

 The new system now supports a wide range of real-world scenarios:

-• Users can filter and customize ticket views
+Filter and customize ticket views

-• Access both current and historical tickets
+Access current and historical tickets

-• Respond, comment, or update directly within the portal
+Respond and update inline within the portal

-• Open new tickets through a clearer, guided flow
+Open new tickets via a guided flow

 All of this adds up to a more scalable, intuitive support experience.